OpenSourceEconomics/econ-project-templates/docs/source/getting_started.rst

   **python_version** -- Usually accept the default.
 Must be a valid Python version 3.6 or higher.

-  **use_biber_biblatex_for_tex_bibliographies** -- This is a modern replacement for bibtex, but often this does not seem to be stable in MikTeX distributions.
-Choose yes only if you know what you are doing.

   **open_source_license** -- Whatever you prefer.

   After successfully answering all the prompts, a folder named according to your project_slug will be created in your current directory.
 If you run into trouble, please follow the steps explained :ref:`cookiecutter_trouble`